 - Convenience for students: One book per course, and one course per book, is an intellectually economical and pragmatically portable way for students to keep track of course content and expectations.

 - Convenience for teachers: Preparing to teaching a law school course requires that the teacher do little more than simply pick their preferred casebook from among the texts on offer.
-(Sometimes that’s true; sometimes, it’s not.)
+(Often that’s true; occasionally, it’s not.)
 The convenience factor is especially important for faculty members, including adjunct faculty members, who are not experts in the subjects that they are asked to teach.

 - Simplicity and standardization: Many if not most bodies of law taught in US law schools are trans-jurisdictional — they span the entirety of the US (and/or the Anglo-American tradition) or bodies of “international” law.
 The casebook approach helps to ensure that Basketweaving Law as taught in Miami is a close cousin of Basketweaving Law as taught in Seattle, so that Florida law graduates can sit for the bar exam and begin careers in Washington — and vice versa.
 And law professors who move from Seattle to Miami can carry on their teaching careers more or less without interruption.